basekit/docs.basekit.com/getting-started/index.md

   * Don't have an account?
 Head to our [developer partner page](http://www.basekit.com/our-partners) to find a partner to sign up with.

 2. ## Enable Developer Mode
-   To do this, simply click the `Developer` tab in the Editor.
+   To do this, simply click the **Developer** tab in the editor.
-   By accepting the terms and conditions you understand you need a good knowledge of HTML and CSS to be able to use this feature.
+   By accepting the terms and conditions you are confirming you have a good knowledge of HTML and CSS, as you will not be able to use this feature without these skills.

-3. ## Start coding!
+3. ## Editing code
-   The code editor will appear.
+   When opening the **Developer** tab the code editor will appear.
 You can start editing your template's files via this editor.
-Once you have completed the changes to the file, click Save.
+Once you have completed your changes, click Save.
+Your site will reload and your changes will be visable.

-4. ## Want to use your own editor?
+### Developing Locally

-   No problem!
-BaseKit has built an offline Template Viewer that you can run on your local machine.
-Simply follow the instructions on this page: [Build templates on your local machine](/getting-started/local-development/).
+BaseKit has built an offline Template Viewer to run on your local machine.
+Simply follow the instructions on this page: [Building templates on your local machine](/getting-started/local-development/).

 {% include imagecenter.html image="/assets/content/getting-started/editor.jpg" alt="BaseKit Code Editor" %}